gca-research-group/tee-compartimentalisation-study-case/README.md

- ## Attestation and Set-Up of the Attestable
+ # Attestation and Set-Up of the Attestable

 The integration process compilation and execution is managed by a launcher program that runs outside the trusted execution environment but still inside the Morello Board operating system.
 In this case study, the integration process acts as a client by invoking remote servers represented by the digital service apps.

-The flow of interactions between the launcher, integration process, and the remote servers is illustrated in the sequence diagram shown in **Figure 3**.
+The flow of interactions between the launcher, integration process, and the remote servers is illustrated in the sequence diagram shown in Figure 3.

 ![Sequence Diagram](./figs/sequence_diagram.png)

 *Figure 3: Sequence diagram of the attestation and interaction process in the Integration Solution.*
+*Author: Rafael Zancan-Frantz, Applied Computing Research Group, Unijui University, Brazil.*